 You need to complete the form on the website www.safety.rochester.edu/SMH115.html.
 When you submit the information, the completed form is automatically sent to both Environmental Health & Safety and the Leave Administration Workers' Compensation office.

 Yes!
 Reporting a near miss incident is important because it allows us to try to get the hazard fixed before someone gets hurt.
 For example, a person recently reported that the individual almost got hit by insulation that was falling from a rooftop during a construction project.
 We were able to rope off the area in time to prevent a pedestrian from actually getting hit.
 We welcome all efforts to proactively avoid accidents!
-For more information on near miss incidents see our web page - Lucky Escapes or Near Misses
+For more information on reporting near miss incidents see our web page - Near Miss Reporting

 The numerous questions following a needlestick enable us to maximize the aid available to the employee, to identify corrective actions to prevent similar experiences for other employees, and to maintain legal compliance.
 The Exposure Hotline at University Health Services (x5-1164) asks questions to determine the risk involved for the employee.
 The Employee Incident Form collects information for two primary reasons.
 First, the EH&S department evaluates the circumstances surrounding the needlestick to identify opportunities to reduce similar episodes.
 Second, data is collected to satisfy legal requirements.
 For instance, the Occupational Health and Safety Administration (OSHA) requires us to maintain a Sharps Injury Log for all percutaneous injuries from contaminated sharps.
 The information required by the Sharps Injury Log includes the type and brand of device involved in the incident, the location where the incident occurred and an explanation of how the incident occurred.